Contributed by Waterville Public Library

 This document details their plans to form this company and the notes taken at annual meetings in years following.
 In 1874 the company sold its rights to the land and water power to the Lockwood Company, which manufactured cotton cloth on the site until 1955.

-- Title: Ticonic Water Power and Manufacturing Co. documents, Waterville, 1866
+- Title: Ticonic Water Power and Manufacturing Co. document, Waterville, 1866

 - Creator: Ticonic Water Power and Manufacturing Company